Review of Hearts on Fire Diamonds

 That wouldn’t be fair, because as I mentioned earlier, the super-ideal Hearts & Arrows cut of the Hearts on Fire is a small subset of these cut qualities.

-So to accomplish what I felt was a fair comparison, I purchased a 1.02ct H SI1 AGS certified Triple Zero (various diamond images like the idealscope views can bee seen at the diamond’s original page on BGD) from Brian Gavin Diamonds (See a full Review of Brian Gavin Diamonds here).
+So to accomplish what I felt was a fair comparison, I purchased a 1.02ct H SI1 AGS certified Triple Zero (various diamond images like the idealscope views can be seen at the diamond’s original page on BGD) from Brian Gavin Diamonds (see a full review of Brian Gavin Diamonds).
 Please don’t take our comparisons here as recommendations for what you should buy (though that is a great looking diamond).
 We are just trying to find similar diamonds so we compare apples to apples.
 If you are looking for help buying an engagement, contact us and we will make personal recommendations for you.